We have answers

 Yes!
 Books, DVDs, audiobooks, video games, and magazines can all be returned to any of the three Grosse Pointe Public Library branches.
 We do ask that you return items from our Tool Collection to the Central Branch only.

-When you find an item you want in the electronic catalog, click on the title and then click on “Request.”
-You will be prompted to fill in your last name and your library bar code.
-Choose a pick up location from the pull-down menu.
-Click “Submit.”
-The screen will then say your submission has been successful.
+When you find an item you want in the electronic catalog, click on the title and then click on “Place Hold.”
+You will be prompted to login with your library bar code and PIN.
+Choose a pick up location from the pull-down menu and click 'confirm location'.
+The screen will then say your request was successful.
 You will receive a call or email when your item is ready for pick up.

 Yes!
 Your Grosse Pointe Public Library card is valid at all three of our branches.
 The Grosse Pointe Public Library’s online catalog includes books in the Grosse Pointe Public Schools libraries, but those items must be picked up at one of our GPPL branches.
 Your GPPL card also allows you to request items from our statewide interlibrary loan system, MeLCat.
 Finally, if you register for the MILibrary Card at one of our branches, you can get borrowing privileges at dozens of participating libraries throughout the state; ask for details at the Circulation or Reference desk.